vaginessa/OctoHub/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Releases](https://img.shields.io/github/release/HardcodedCat/FastHub-RE.svg)](https://github.com/HardcodedCat/FastHub-RE/releases/latest)

-## This project is on hold due to no time to put on it.
-The project is not dead, just delayed.
-Meanwhile any PR and bug report will be still accepted and processed, release build will be available anytime if a important bug is addressed, just poke me.
-Let's hope for a better time to bring the app back from the death :)

-# FastHub-RE(vival)
+# OctoHub
 <p align="center"><img src=".github/assets/web_hi_res_512.png" width=256 alt="Logo"></p>

-**This fork aim to attempt the revival of the awesome FastHub application.
-The code base is based on a set of changes done on the original [FastHub repository](https://github.com/k0shk0sh/FastHub) by [thermatk](https://github.com/thermatk/FastHub-Libre)**.
+**This fork aim to attempt the revival of the awesome FastHub-RE application.
+The code base is based on a set of changes done on the original [FastHub repository](https://github.com/k0shk0sh/FastHub) by [thermatk](https://github.com/thermatk/FastHub-Libre) and [LightDestory](https://github.com/LightDestory/FastHub-RE)**.
 We can sum up these changes with:

 - **Porting to Kotlin and Gradle upgrade, all thanks to [zeromake](https://github.com/zeromake/FastHub), he is doing a god-like work!**
 - Cleaned from blobs (Removed firebase dependencies and analytic stuff);
 - Notifications works using native JobScheduler without any push messaging involved, although the minimum supported update interval becomes 20 minutes;
 - It's possible to unlock premium features, if needed, in a manner which nudges to still try to find a way and support upstream developers. **Once again, please find a way to financially support upstream developers**.

 The reasons behind the initial changes by thermatk are: